CaderHancock/options/README.md

   This is going to be an app to aid me with options trading when "complete".
 Which will hopefully be (ValveTime)"soon"

   Apart from fun and furthering the dream of living off of algo trading, this project is intended to showcase (some level of) technical ability.

-Please give me feedback regarding design choices as this is an independant study project (ignore everything outside src/main/.../options/finance and src/test.)
+  Please give me feedback regarding design choices as this is an independant study project

 Current milestones: